Taapeli/isotammi-addons/source/SuperTool/README.md

 * getargs - ask the user for input
 * category - Dashboard, People, Families etc.
 * namespace - Person, Family, Event etc.
+* getproxy - a function to convert a Gramps internal object to a proxy object

 ## Help feature